idleDevel/Case-Volume-Tool/README.md

 A portable Pywebview app for helping quickly define case volume for design considerations.

 ## Description
-This tool started out a widget to help with my personal case design projects.
+This tool started out a widget to help with my personal computer case design projects.
 It would have been easy enough to just use spreadsheets, but I found this was a good programming exercise and enabled me to more easily adjust values with my CAD pulled up.
-The "Always on top" functionality is pretty clutch.
+The "Always On Top" functionality is pretty clutch for that.

+I am releasing this as free to use under GPL 3.0, but there are funding links both in the app and on the github.
+I've spent about 48 hours so far, so if you feel inclined please feel free to buy me a coffee :)

 ## Features

 ![image](https://github.com/idleDevel/Case-Volume-Tool/assets/20792330/1e7db816-c08d-4c95-aa2a-49b134e3f523)

 - Project Loading, Saving, and Deleting
-- Always on Top toggle
+- Always On Top toggle
 - Ability to choose units for length (mm, cm, in) and volume (mm^3, cm^3, m^3, in^3, Liters, Gallons)
 - Setting Modifiers (+ or -)
 - Setting Target Volume